 Start by taking a look at your site usage stats.
 Make note of which browsers have a share over 2%.
 These will be your choice varieties that most people in your family enjoys.
-You'll probably end up with Chrome, Internet Explorer, Firefox and Safari.
-You're next step will be to select which versions of these browser varieties to include in your basket.
+You'll probably end up with Chrome, Edge, Safari and Firefox.
+Your next step will be to select which versions of these browser varieties to include in your basket.

-Most modern varieties of browsers are now considered evergreen, that means they upgrade automatically, leading to very low usage of older versions.
-Generally we don’t need to worry about evergreen browsers more than a couple of versions behind, since so few people use them.
+Most modern varieties of browsers are now considered evergreen, which means they upgrade automatically, leading to very low usage of older versions.
+Generally, we don’t need to worry about evergreen browsers more than a couple of versions behind, since so few people use them.

-A few varieties, especially some older versions of Internet Explorer, still have significant pockets of popularity that we have to pay attention to.
+A few varieties of older browser versions still have significant pockets of popularity that we have to pay attention to.
 These may have popularity because they were the last browser to support a certain type of operating system or they may have some specific enterprise appeal.
 Either way, leave these varieties in your basket and you can use the same cut off number that you used to pick your varieties - when each version drops below 2%, you can happily remove it from your basket.

 Device testing is similar to browser testing, except you expect faster upgrading by users.
-With devices, there are fewer browsers to test since most users stick to the stock browsers - Safari, Android and, if you do alot of business to business, Blackberry.
+With devices, there are fewer browsers to test since most users stick to the stock browsers – Chrome, Safari and Samsung Internet.
 The important characteristics to watch for in your devices, however, are size and operating system.
 Since users upgrade so quickly, you're safe to limit your testing to fairly recent operating systems, but you'll want to sample fruits of different sizes - large phones, small tablets and both standard phones and tablets.

-Testing will need to review those shares, and make sure any one seeing your content in a share via Facebook, Twitter or LinkedIn sees what you want them to see, how you want them to see it.
+Testing will need to review those shares, and make sure anyone seeing your content in a share via Facebook, X or LinkedIn sees what you want them to see, how you want them to see it.
 Testing the social network harkens back to the early days of the internet, when browsers displayed sites surprisingly differently from one another and we often spent time writing different code for each browser.
-Soon enough, social media will standardize just like browsers have, but in the mean time, bring a large basket to your social network picking.